Rules of chess: Draws

+These rules help prevent games from being extended indefinitely in tournaments.

 There is no longer a rule specifically defining perpetual check as a draw.
 In such a situation, either the threefold repetition rule or the fifty-move rule will eventually come into effect.
 More often, the players will simply agree to a draw.

 Dead position

 A dead position is defined as a position where neither player can checkmate their opponent's king by any sequence of legal moves.
-Although in practice players sometimes play on in dead positions, according to the rules of chess the game is immediately terminated the moment a dead position appears on the board.
+According to the rules of chess the game is immediately terminated the moment a dead position appears on the board.

-There are two kinds of dead position: